Skip to content

 FieldValidation

-SignatureVerify XML signature using Vendor’s certificate
+SignatureVerify XML signature using IdP’s certificate

-IssuerMust match expected Vendor identifier
+IssuerMust match expected IdP entity ID

 AudienceMust match our SP entity ID